Cheuk Wing-hing: Deputy Chief Secretary for Administration

-Deputy chief secretary for administration

-In December 2022, Cheuk said that Hong Kong will stop buying advertising space from Google if Glory to Hong Kong remained as one of the top search results for the national anthem of Hong Kong.
+In December 2022, Cheuk said that Hong Kong will stop buying advertising space from Google if a song linked to the 2019 anti-government protests remained as one of the top search results for the national anthem.

 In January 2024, Cheuk said that Hong Kong would install 2,000 more CCTV cameras in the city, and that it was only a "relatively small" amount of cameras.

 Personal life

 In August 2022, Cheuk tested positive for COVID-19.
 In September 2022, he tested positive again.